ishaandey/node/week-6/intro-ml.md

 ## Supervised Learning
 When we try to model a situation, we see the inputs, or **X**, and the outputs, **y**.
 - If we're trying to generate y from x, we'll usually be given some rule: `y = 2x` (This is NOT machine learning).
-- Otherwise, we have to generate the rule first: `y = mx + b` (This IS machine learning).
+- Otherwise, we have to generate the rule: `y = mx + b`, by finding `m` and `b` (This IS machine learning).

 ![supervised](screenshots/supervised.png)

 With supervised learning, we're always given outcomes, or **labels** to train our model on.
-For example, we could have some medical data, and have labels on if they have a heart condition.
+For example, we could have some medical data, and have labels on if the patient has a heart condition.
 | BMI | Blood Pressure | Age | Heart Failure? |
 |:----|:---------------|:----|:---------------|
 |26|143/97 |68|Y|